RiverRuby/digital-garden/content/SHAmaphore.md

 ## Simplified API

 I personally view Semaphore as it breaks down into 3 different gadgets -- `HashSignature`, `AnonSignIn`, and `Plume` -- which I introduce in my [[Semaphore]] explainer.
-The definition of SHAmaphore is based on the same gadgets, but the hash function is specified to always be SHA-256:
+The definition of SHAmaphore is based on the same gadgets, but the hash function is specified to always be SHA-256.
+This uses pseudocode defined in [[zkSNARKs]].

 ```
 proof HashSignature:
 	public:
+		int publicKey
 		int messageHash
 	private:
 		int password